IMG_6773 (2).jpg

 As a kid, I always liked numbers.
 I would spend hours creating math problems and solutions.
 Whenever I wanted to play math teacher, my brother was forced to be my student!
 Given my love of facts and figures, it’s really no surprise that I chose a career where I work with numbers.

-I believe that you can use your dollars and cents to create and live a meaningful life unique to your own dreams and desires.
-I started Rooted Planning Group because I wanted to offer financial PLANNING services.
-Our profession has a tendency to focus on “assets under management,” but I wanted to focus on the journey of your life (what I refer to in the podcast as your financial “vineyard”).
+I started Rooted Planning Group because I wanted to offer PLANNING services.
+Our profession has a tendency to focus on “assets under management,” but I wanted to focus on the journey of your life (what I refer to as your financial “vineyard” or “tree line”).
 I truly believe that, like wine, life and finances have different palettes that should be celebrated and not judged.

 My journey as a business owner was not a direct path; it’s more of a long and winding road.
-Over the course of the past 30 years, I’ve worked in various financial services positions, but I’m most proud of the ensemble of women that I’ve brought together at Rooted Planning Group.
+Over the course of the past 32 years, I’ve worked in various financial services positions, but I’m most proud of the ensemble of women that I’ve brought together at Rooted Planning Group.

 I am the author of Uncork Your Finances and the podcast host of Money Roots.

-I also co-founded the Southern Tier Women's Financial Conference in 2014, an annual event dedicated to collaboration, networking, and financial education for women.
+I also co-founded the Southern Tier Women's Financial Conference in 2014.
+This was an annual event dedicated to collaboration, networking, and financial education for women.
+Although we retired the event in 2024, I continue to be proud of the education and connections made during that phase.

 Education